TuxVinyards/qqX/README.md

 Gnome Boxes (with QEMU) has a wonderfully polished load up interface.
 If only qqX looked that good too ... :rofl:

 The problems with Gnome Boxes are the problems.
 When it's working it's great.
 But even something simple like moving the VM folder has a learning curve.
-Forget anything more complex unless you wish to become an xml/gnome3/vala expert: <https://gitlab.gnome.org/soneca/gnome-boxes/-/tree/main/src?ref_type=heads>
+Forget anything more complex unless you wish to become an expert in xml, gnome3 & vala : <https://gitlab.gnome.org/soneca/gnome-boxes/-/tree/main/src?ref_type=heads>

 ## How to Install